 In the late 1980s Dr. Howe directed an Administration on Aging grant which involved developing and testing training materials directed to community planners and local policy makers to raise awareness about the importance of planning for an aging society and creating aging sensitive communities.She has been publishing and giving presentations on this topic ever since including the recent completion of two book chapters.

 Her interests in the Oregon planning system led to co-editing Planning the Oregon Way: A Twenty Year Evaluation (Oregon State University Press, 1994) and papers published in Housing Policy Debate, the Journal of the American Planning Association, and The Portland Edge (C. Ozawa, ed., Island Press, 2004).

-In 2005, she was recognized by the Oregon Chapter of APA for exemplary service in her six year term as the lead co-editor of the Journal of the American Planning Association the premier journal in the field of planning.
+In 2005, she was recognized by the Oregon Chapter of American Planning Association for exemplary service in her six year term as the lead co-editor of the Journal of the American Planning Association the premier journal in the field of planning.
+She also served as the President of the Oregon chapter in the mid-1990s.
 In 2000, Dr. Howe was inducted as a Fellow of the American Institute of Certified Planners (AICP) in recognition of her contributions to planning education.

 Dr. Howe holds a BS in Resources Management from SUNY College of Environmental Science and Forestry at Syracuse, where she was salutatorian and graduated summa cum laude; an MS in Natural Resources from the Environmental Advocacy Program at the University of Michigan; and a PhD in Urban and Regional Planning from the University of Michigan.